AuroraPalma/AuroraPalma/README.md

 <div align="center">
     <h2>🚀 About Me</h2>
     <p>I'm a Cloud Consultant specializing in IaC and Microsoft Azure solutions architecture.
-I enjoy travelling around the world with a good coffee and book, hiking and designing digital collage in my free time.</p>
+I enjoy travelling around the world with a good coffee and a book, hiking and designing digital collage in my free time.</p>
 </div>

 <div id="header" align="center">